What Is Real Estate Law?

 A lawyer will further be able to anticipate potential problems with your case and advise you on how to approach them.
 They may even be able to help you avoid potential problems altogether.
 Your lawyer will also keep track of deadlines and file all the paperwork with the necessary courts and agencies, giving you one less thing to worry about.

-Below are some common questions homeowners or potential homeowners might want to consider when meeting with an attorney:
+Below are some helpful questions homeowners or other potential clients might want to consider when meeting with an attorney:

 What do I do next?